 Things to Consider

-Unattended children any age can get hurt or even killed without proper supervision.
-As a parent you may wonder at what age your child can be left unsupervised.
+Unattended children of any age can get hurt or even killed without proper supervision.
+As a parent, you may wonder at what age your child can be left unsupervised.
 The following are some things to consider before leaving your child home alone:

 - Age and maturity of your child